PINNs Part 3: Solving the Hydrogen Atom Schrodinger Equation

 Easy!

-Clearly, this analytical solution is a steep jump in complexity compared to the simple sinusoid solution encountered in the infinite well problem discussed in Part 2.
+Clearly, this analytical solution is a steep jump in complexity from the simple sinusoid solution encountered in the infinite well problem discussed in Part 2.
 The Hydrogen atom is the only atom in the periodic table that can be (or at least, has been) solved analytically.
-All atoms with more electrons do not have analytical solutions and must be approximated through other numerical methods for predictions.
-Getting a PINN to solve the full 3D Hydrogen atom is such an interesting task to me because if successful, the methods could be extended to predict the wavefunctions and energy levels of multi-electron atoms.
+All atoms with more electrons do not have analytical solutions and must be approximated with other numerical methods for predictions.
+Training a PINN to solve the full 3D Hydrogen atom wavefunction is such an interesting task to me because if successful, the method used could be extended to predict the wavefunctions and energy levels of multi-electron atoms.

 Units